exiaohuaz/data-gen/README.md

-# SamplePerception
+# Synthetic Data Generator
- Unity project for synthetic data generation.
+ Unity project for creating synthetically generated images for object detection and classification.
 Uses Perception package from Unity3D.

  ## Noisy Random Data
  The tutorial for the Perception package sets up a scene with a noisy distracting background and objects placed randomly in front.